It is rare to see people gather and talk about their death, let alone how they would want to be buried but Aula is de-mystifying that subject.

 She also helps those who are scared of dying to confront their fears by seeing what the discomfort is, so that they can talk and process it.

-“I’m not comfortable with other human suffering, if there’s something I can do about it.
+“I’m not comfortable with another human suffering if there’s something I can do about it.
 We suffer alone a lot and I don’t think that we have to suffer alone,” Aula tells a client who wanted to know why she went in the direction of what she’s doing.

 Aula wants people to know that death is as human as being born and giving birth.